There is a need to balance residential development against safeguarding the habitats of protected bird species on the Thames Basin Heaths.

 We will consider all residential planning applications against the requirements of the Avoidance and Mitigation Strategy (as amended) and Policy NE1 of the Rushmoor Local Plan (adopted February 2019).

-We have an number of Suitable Alternative Natural Greenspaces (SANG) which are part of an important network of parks and woodlands in Rushmoor.
-This includes Rowhill Nature Reserve, Southwood Country Park and Southwood Woodlands.
-Please see our parks and outdoors pages for more information.
+We have a number of parks and outdoors pages for more information.that are part of an important network of parks and woodlands in Rushmoor, which includes Southwood Country Park.
+Please see our

-You can find more about the protection area on the Thames Basin Heaths Partnership website, including the location of Suitable Alternative Natural Greenspace in the local area.
+You can find out more about the SPA on the Thames Basin Heaths Partnership website, including the location of Suitable Alternative Natural Greenspace in the local area.

 Working with other councils